James Harden

-James Edward Harden Jr. (born August 26, 1989) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA).
-Harden is widely regarded as one of the greatest scorers and shooting guards in NBA history.
+James Edward Harden Jr. (born August 26, 1989) is an American professional basketball player for the Los Angeles Clippers of the National Basketball Association (NBA).
+He is widely regarded as one of the greatest shooting guards and scorers in NBA history.
+In 2021, Harden was honored as one of the league's top 75 players by being named to the NBA 75th Anniversary Team.
+Harden is also a two-time member of the United States national team, winning gold medals at the 2012 Summer Olympics and 2014 FIBA World Cup.
+Harden is nicknamed "the Beard" after his characteristic facial hair.